About Ocular Misalignment

 Risk factors of ocular misalignment may include:

-- Lack of regular exercise and healthy diet
+- Personal history: Smoking, obesity, and the lack of regular exercise and healthy diet can make condition onset more likely

 Treating Ocular Misalignment at UT Health Austin